 Residual value is cash in the defeasance account that is not pledged to make the loan payments.
 Residual value comes from two different sources: float value and prepayment value.

-Prepayment value arises when provisions in the loan documents require the defeasance bonds to provide for all remaining loan payments through the loan’s maturity date but still allow the loan to be paid off on the early open prepayment date.
-The Successor Borrower will pay off the principal balance of the defeased loan on the early open prepayment date.
-When the loan is paid off, the remaining bonds in the defeasance account are released to the Successor Borrower, who then immediately sells them on the market.
+Prepayment value arises when provisions in the loan documents require the defeasance bonds to provide for all remaining loan payments through the loan’s maturity date, but still allow the loan to be paid off on the early open prepayment date.
+The successor borrower will pay off the principal balance of the defeased loan on the early open prepayment date.
+When the loan is paid off, the remaining bonds in the defeasance account are released to the successor borrower, who then immediately sells them on the market.
 The difference between the sale price of the released bonds and cost to pay off the defeased loan is the prepayment value.

-Chatham was the first to shed light on the concept of sharing residual value with the original borrower.
-Since the year 2000, we have returned more than $100M in residual value to our clients.
-Chatham gives borrowers the option to receive this value on either the defeasance transaction closing date or the early open prepayment date.
+Chatham was the first company to share residual value.
+Since the year 2000, we have returned $200 million+ in residual value to our clients.
+Chatham gives clients two options to receive this value: on a present-value basis at the defeasance transaction closing date or on an actual-value basis at loan maturity.
 As part of Chatham’s continuing commitment to transparency, we always disclose the total amount of residual value earned and the exact terms of our sharing arrangements.

 In contrast, the cost of defeasance is determined by the price of a portfolio of bonds that are sufficient to provide for the remaining loan payments, plus transaction fees to several third parties.